Program overview

 Program Structure

-• Opportunities for practical experience through a supervised practicum.
+• Opportunities for real-world experience through practicums.

 • Access to a connected learning environment with technology requirements to support learning.